dakshdeepHERE/Bank_EDA-Practice/README.md

 ### Dividing 'jobedu' Column <a name="dividing-jobedu-in-job-and-education"></a>

-A new 'Education' column is created by extracting values from the 'jobedu' column.
+A new `Education` column is created by extracting values from the `jobedu` column.

 ### Handling Missing Values <a name="handling-missing-values"></a>

-Missing values in the 'age' and 'month' columns are identified and handled appropriately.
-In the 'pdays' column, missing values are replaced with NaN.
+Missing values in the `age` and `month` columns are identified and handled appropriately.
+In the `pdays` column, missing values are replaced with NaN.

 ### Finding Duplicates <a name="finding-duplicates"></a>

-Duplicate records based on 'age' and 'response' columns are identified.
+Duplicate records based on `age` and `response` columns are identified.

 ### Outlier Handling <a name="outlier-handling"></a>

-Outliers in numerical variables like 'age,' 'salary,' and 'balance' are analyzed using boxplots and quantiles.
+Outliers in numerical variables like `age`, `salary`, and `balance` are analyzed using boxplots and quantiles.

 ### Standardizing Variables <a name="standarize-variable"></a>